AugustHunnerup/DND/Blog#6.md

    - Integrated a database to update booking status dynamically.
    - made access control to differentiate access levels between user roles (e.g., Admin, User).

-3. learning outcomes
+b. learning outcomes

 This project has significantly improved the booking process for users while providing tools to manage their reservation operations.
 Beyond delivering the product, this project taught us valuable lessons about balancing user experience with technical efficiency, building web based systems.
 The hotel's booking system is a platform designed to bridge the gap between customers and hotels, offering security and growth opportunities for the hospitality industry.

+3) Update requirements list
-4)The group decided to set a clear scope early in the project and defined several user stories to guide development.
+The group decided to set a clear scope early in the project and defined several user stories to guide development.
 One user story presented significant challenges:

 "As a user, I want to be able to cancel or modify my bookings, so that I can change my hotel booking."

 This feature turned out to be too large in scope to implement within the project timeline.
-The complexity of handling cancellations and modifications exceeded our available resources and time.
+The group implemented the cancel part of thise requirement but was unable to implement modification of the bookings.
+The complexity of handling modifications exceeded our available resources and time.
 Despite our best efforts, the group was unable to fully realize this feature within the project constraints.
 Moving forward, we would prioritize breaking down such large features into smaller, more manageable tasks to ensure feasibility and progress.

+4) link to video